Uniquely colorable graph

 In graph theory, a uniquely colorable graph is a k-chromatic graph that has only one possible (proper) k-coloring up to permutation of the colors.
 Equivalently, there is only one way to partition its vertices into k independent sets and there is no way to partition them into k − 1 independent sets.

 Examples

 A complete graph is uniquely colorable, because the only proper coloring is one that assigns each vertex a different color.

 Every k-tree is uniquely (k + 1)-colorable.
 The uniquely 4-colorable planar graphs are known to be exactly the Apollonian networks, that is, the planar 3-trees.

 Every connected bipartite graph is uniquely 2-colorable.
 Its 2-coloring can be obtained by choosing a starting vertex arbitrarily, coloring the vertices at even distance from the starting vertex with one color, and coloring the vertices at odd distance from the starting vertex with the other color.

 Properties

-Some properties of a uniquely k-colorable graph G with n vertices and m edges: